zabacad/nwea-code-sample/README.md

 ### What is the worst part of this solution?

 This is no formal nor automated testing.
-There are number of known and unknown failure modes for this solution, but there is no proper way of knowing them without proper testing.
+There are a number of known and unknown failure modes for this solution, but there is no proper way of knowing them without proper testing.

 Additionally, file and process ownership is not taken into account, which is a security risk.